“…remembering without ceasing your work of faith, labor of love, and patience of hope in our Lord Jesus Christ in the sight of our God and Father…“

 Note the word “our.”
 This personalizes our hope.
-The Lord Jesus Christ is mine so I have hope.
-Jesus is an historical figure to many people but to those who come to trust Him personally for salvation, they place confidence in him experientially.
-You must be His and He must be yours.
+The Lord Jesus Christ is mine, so I have hope.
+Jesus is a historical figure to many people, but to those who come to trust Him personally for salvation, they place confidence in him experientially.
+You must be His, and He must be yours.

 Our passage says that that confidence comes from a person – “in the Lord Jesus Christ.”
 The word “in” means sphere.
 The sphere of our confidence is in the Lord Jesus Christ and God the Father.

-Our confidence rests in our personal relationship to Jesus Christ.
+Our confidence rests in our personal relationship with Jesus Christ.

 One day we will stand before God the Father with confidence.
 That confidence will be because of Jesus Christ.
 When we stand in His sphere, therefore, God will accept us because of Him.
 Our confidence is not going to be in who we are or what we have done.
 We will not look back over our lives and say, “Oh, I blew it.
 I failed terribly there.”
 No, we base our confidence on who Jesus is and what He did for our sins on the cross.
 That is liberating!